Free File Alliance Explained

 The Alliance helps to give 70% of Americans the option to file their taxes for free with some of the industry's leaders in tax preparation software.
-In 2007, Alliance members are continuing to work with the IRS to improve the program and agreed to remove controversial ancillary offerings such as refund anticipation loans (RALs).
+Since 2007, Alliance members are continuing to work with the IRS to improve the program and agreed to remove controversial ancillary offerings such as refund anticipation loans (RALs).

-Because of the partnership with the IRS, the Free File Alliance has allowed for More than 25 million returns to be filed through the Free File program in the past seven years.
+Because of the partnership with the IRS, the Free File Alliance has allowed for more than 25 million returns to be filed through the Free File program in the past seven years.

 Why was it formed?